Moving in Spain

 Many NLV applicants are unaware of this, assuming their foreign income remains untaxed in Spain.
 This is a costly mistake.
 Choosing the NLV is a decision to become a Spanish tax resident.

-Digital Nomad Visa in Spain
+Digital nomad visa in Spain

 The Digital Nomad Visa (DNV) is Spain's answer to the global rise of remote work.
 It is fundamentally different from the NLV because it is a work permit, specifically designed for individuals earning their income from sources outside of Spain.